Quick Summary

 Sticky Doors

-One of the first early warning signs that a lintel may be failing is when a door or a window becomes difficult to use.
+One of the first early warning signs that a portal lintel (a window or door lintel) may be failing is when a door or a window becomes difficult to use.
+Problems around window lintels are often first noticed through sticking frames or cracking around the opening.

 Cracking Joints